top of page

 Joanne's maternal aunts and uncle

 Their parents didn’t have money, so they sold cucumbers and buttons to help pay for schooling to become teachers.
-My mother graduated from the two-year Normal School and started teaching.
+My mother graduated from the two-year Normal School (teacher training college) and started teaching near Lodi, Wisconsin.
+Teachers were not allowed to be married and lived with local families.

-At that time, my grandfather told my mother that she couldn’t marry until Blanche went to school because it was money out the window.
+At that time, my grandfather told my mother that she couldn’t marry until Blanche went to school, because it was money out the window if she spent it on an education and did not use it.
 Her fiancé, my dad, raised and sold piglets to help finance college for his future sister-in-law, Blanche.
+After Aunt Blanche became a teacher, my parents married.

-Myrtle worked in a hardware store and made hats and such and helped out.
-Blanch also would come out to the farm and help my mother.
-Then she would go teach at the schoolhouse where she had to start the fire in the stove, get the water from the well and all.
+Aunt Blanche lived on the farm with my family and taught school at a nearby country schoolhouse where she had to start the fire in the stove and get water from the well, in addition to her teaching duties.
 For the commute, she would ride a horse to and from the schoolhouse.

 Tragedy Strikes the Family

 I was six and my brother was eight when our mother passed away.
-It was really a sad thing…my grandpa had died and they were having the funeral.
-We were all in the car on the way from the cemetery.
-My father was driving and we suddenly had a car accident.
+It was really a sad thing…my grandpa (Levi Bookhout) had died and we were leaving the cemetery in Madison when we suddenly had a car accident.
 I can remember them taking us to St. Mary’s Hospital.
 And it just so happened that my Aunt Blanche was in the hospital at that time having her baby, my cousin, Barbara.
-And my other aunt and uncle were also there at the hospital visiting them.
+My Aunt Myrtle and Uncle Gordon Stewart were also there at the hospital visiting them when we came in from this accident!

 Joanne as a young child

-Then we came in from this accident!
-I can remember my other aunt holding me in the waiting room.
+I can remember my Aunt Myrtle holding me in the waiting room.
 They kept my dad a while because he needed stitches.
-But my mother had a severe head injury, a brain concussion and went into a coma.
+My mother had a severe head injury, a brain concussion and went into a coma.
 She stayed there for weeks and never fully recovered from it.

-My uncle, who had just had the baby, took my brother and me home in his old model A car back to their farm and we stayed overnight with him.
+My Uncle, Bruce Morrison, whose wife, Blanche had just had the baby, took my brother and me home in his old Model A car back to their farm and we stayed overnight with him.
 I don’t remember much of what happened after that.
 At Christmas time, my dad took me to visit my mother in the hospital.
 She was still in a coma.

 It was very hard for my dad.
-I often stayed with my aunt and uncle.
+I often stayed with my aunts and uncles.
 They had a lot to do with raising me in those early years.

-At the time of my mother’s death, I was so young, that I didn’t have a lot of memories of her.
-I do remember how she would take meals to my grandpa and feed him.
+At the time of my mother’s death, I was so young that I didn’t have a lot of memories of her.
+One memory I have of my mother was when she would take meals to my Grandpa Bookhout and feed him.
 I would tag along up the stairs to his room.
 He had been ill and stayed at our home prior to his passing.

-I can still see the coffin in the living room and the chairs all set up.
+I can still see the coffin in the farmhouse living room and the chairs all set up for the visitation.
 There were all those visitors and I remember the neighbors were there.
-My dad said to me and Bobby, “You go up now (to the coffin), because this is the last time you’ll see your mother.”
+At the funeral, my dad said to me and Bobby, “You go up now (to the coffin), because this is the last time you’ll see your mother.”
+The funeral was held at the Lutheran church in Morrisonville.

 I would sometimes find myself crying, but then realized it didn’t do me a lot of good.
 You just learn to deal with things.

-Suzanne used to look at my mother Grace’s ring in the jewelry box and admire it.
+I only have a few things that belonged to my mother, just a few papers and some jewelry.
+My daughter, Suzanne, used to look at my mother Grace’s ring in the jewelry box and admire it.
 When Suzanne was to be married, she wanted to have her grandmother’s ring.
 Her fiancé, Stuart, asked my father if he could give it to her.
-He agreed to it, so, my mother’s wedding ring was passed down to my daughter, Suzanne, who also resembles her grandmother, Grace.
+He agreed to it, so my mother’s wedding ring was passed down to my daughter, Suzanne, who also resembles her grandmother, Grace.

 Stepmother Ruby